PRHLT/Docker-P2PaLA/README.md

 	```
 	sudo docker run --rm -it --name pala --mount 'type=bind,src=$workdir,dst=/work-dir' --shm-size="1g" p2pala-docker:latest
 	```
-> To use the automatic run.sh script you must substitute a $workdir with a local folder that contains input and output subfolders.
+> To use the automatic run.sh script you must substitute a $workdir with a local folder that contains config, models, input and output subfolders.
+The config folder must contain a config.txt with the relevant options as per P2PaLA.
+The models folder most contain a model.pth file that is an actually trained model.
 The input folder must contain the images of which P2PaLA must detect the regions as per the the provided model.
 The output folder will contain the results provided by P2PaLA (Specifically the page results will be in $workdir/output/results/prod/page)